Last Updated on July 27, 2026 by Daniel Globe

 Key Takeaways

-- Regional airlines served 94.3% of U.S. airports with passenger service in 2025, and provide the only scheduled air service to nearly two-thirds of them.[1]
+- Regional airlines served 94.3% of U.S. airports receiving passenger service in 2025, and about two-thirds of commercially served airports relied on them as their only source of air service.[1]

 The Economic Impact of Regional Airlines on Local Communities